 With a gently sloping gradient arrive ‘up in the hills’ passing through quaint townships such as Healesville.
 Stop along the way and enjoy some wine tasting – there are more than 90 wineries in the region, and the cellar door experience is unparalleled.

-In Marysville, stop for a famous Devonshire tea or bakery stock up, visit the art gallery MiRA, take a walk to Steavenson Falls to stretch your legs, and enjoy this charming village that has literally been rebuilt from the ashes of the 2009 bushfires.
-Turn a road trip into an overnight stay at a gorgeous B&B or take a night to appreciate the contemporary luxury of the 4.5 star hotel Vibe – it’s all there!
+In Marysville, stop for a famous Devonshire tea or bakery stock up, take a walk to Steavenson Falls to stretch your legs, spend a day with and enjoy a game of barefoot bowls or a round of golf at Marysville Community Gold and Bowls Club and enjoy this charming village that has literally been rebuilt from the ashes of the 2009 bushfires.

 Take your time, this drive has expected treasures along the way and cannot be rushed.

-Stops along the way at: Too many to mention but highlights of your trip are Healesville, Narbethong and your destination Marysville
+Stops along the way: Too many to mention but highlights of your trip are Healesville, Narbethong and your destination Marysville

-Time: around I hour 50 mins one way
+Time: around I hour and 50 mins one way

-Terrain: Sealed roads, winding sections on the Black Spur
+Terrain: Sealed roads, steep winding sections on the Black Spur

 Note: Mobile phone reception may be intermittent in mountainous areas